Geoffrey-42/WNqErkVjBIDRXi9D/README.md

 ## Getting Started

-- Open the MonReader folder
+- Open the VideoEventDetection folder
 - Click on the "Gradio App Link" file
 - Copy paste the link on your browser and try the prototype!